 Every church, regardless of congregational size and worship team experience, can learn something from a self-evaluation process.

-There are a number of details to cover in a worship team meeting.
+The details to cover in a worship team meeting

-Frequency: How Often to Have Worship Team Meetings
+Frequency: How Often to Have a Worship Team Meeting

 The first detail is how often the team meets.
 While worship styles vary wildly across regions, denominations and congregational sizes, there seem to be only a few basic models for planning.
 We’ve outlined three popular methods below with some notes.
 This is not meant to be a comprehensive list but a starting point for figuring out your church’s own unique solution.